 While this may not be a compelling reason for some — software is pirated all the time, so what’s the big deal? — know that WordPress is maintained on open-source principles, and developers rely on WordPress users to invest in quality products.
 For the WordPress ecosystem to grow and improve, developers must be compensated for their work.

-Where to Find Free Themes and Plugins
+What to Use Instead: Free Themes and Plugins

-At this point, we’ve hopefully convinced you that nulled WordPress themes and plugins aren’t worth it.
+Nulled WordPress themes and plugins aren’t worth it.
 However, this doesn’t solve what’s likely your main issue: Where can I find legitimate WordPress software to improve my website if I’m on a budget?

 Want a quality site?
 Don’t use the nulled software.